MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 1. If prompted, sign in to Power BI Desktop with your organization account that has access to your CoE Starter Kit environment.

-1. Save the dashboard locally, or select **Publish** and choose the workspace where you want to publish your report.
+1. Save the dashboard locally or select **Publish** and choose the workspace where you want to publish your report.

 1. [Configure scheduled refresh](/power-bi/connect-data/refresh-data#configure-scheduled-refresh) for your Power BI Dataset to update the report daily.